m1gwings/summaries/swe-2/cheatsheet.md

 - **Load testing**

-In **load testing** we want to: expose bugs such as emmory leaks, mismanagement of memory, buffer overflows; identify upper limits of components, and compare alternative architectural options.
+In **load testing** we want to: expose bugs such as memory leaks, mismanagement of memory, buffer overflows; identify upper limits of components, and compare alternative architectural options.
 We do so by **increasing the workload** until the system can support it; furthermore, we load the system for a long period.

 - **Stress testing**